-The accreditation process is overseen by the El's Accreditation and Approvals Panel (AAP).
-Our Accreditation Team will guide you through the process and answer any questions you have on the way.
+The process of review and accreditation is overseen by the El's Accreditation and Approvals Panel (AAP).
+Our Accreditation Team, who work closely with the Panel, will guide you through the process and answer any questions you have on the way.